isomerpages/ogp-nyjc/_alumni/Notable Alumni.md

 <td>Class of 79</td>

-<td>Former Member of Parliament, Ang Mo Kio<br />Assistant Director-General, National Trade Union Congress (NTUC)Chairman, Migrant Workers&rsquo; Centre; Head of Centre for the Domestic Employees and the director for Workplace Safety and HealthBoard member, Agri-Food and Veterinary Authority of Singapore</td>
+<td>Former Member of Parliament, Ang Mo Kio<br>Assistant Director-General, National Trade Union Congress (NTUC)Chairman, Migrant Workers’ Centre; Head of Centre for the Domestic Employees and the director for Workplace Safety and HealthBoard member, Agri-Food and Veterinary Authority of Singapore</td>

 </tr>